stephenredfield/InstructorResources/IssuingGrades.md

 NOTE: The grade uploading process is undergoing changes.
 The current instructions for uploading the grades files correctly can be found here: [Canvas: Move final (letter) grades from Canvas into MyOregonState (Banner)](https://oregonstate.teamdynamix.com/TDClient/1935/Portal/KB/ArticleDet?ID=70831){:target="\_blank"} with detailed steps below, based on my experience.

 1. Now bounce over to **Faculty Grade Entry** in [My.Oregonstate.Edu](https://my.oregonstate.edu){:target="_blank"} clicking Resources and searching in "Find Resources" for the text "Entry".
-2. Sort by term to find the current term (No, it doesn't do this automatically).
+2. Sort by term to find the current term.
 You should see "In Progress" on the left for any sections currently allowing grade entry
-3. Click on one (yep, just one at a time)
+3. Click on one section (multi-section uploads are not possible at this time)
-4. Scroll down to make sure some student names show up, because sometimes they don't.
+4. Scroll down to verify the section is selected; student names should be visible.
-5. Click on the Tools wheel up by your name (No clue why it doesn't pop up contextually when you select a row).
+5. Click on the Tools wheel at the top of the page, by your name.
-6. Click where it says "Browse" (I know it looks like a text entry field.
-It isn't.)
+6. Click where it says "Browse" (It looks like a text entry field, but isn't.)
-7. Browse to the XLS file provided when you exported using the "Faculty Grade Entry" Canvas tool, then hit "Upload" and "Continue".
-If you don't hit "Upload" first it won't work and no, the "Continue" button doesn't change based on whether or not you've uploaded the file yet.
+7. Browse to the XLS file provided when you exported using the "Faculty Grade Entry" Canvas tool, then hit "Upload" and then "Continue".
+Note, the "Continue" button doesn't change color/emphasis based on whether or not you've uploaded the file yet.
-8. On the "Map" step, you have to manually map the "Narrative Grade" column to "Narrative Grade".
-No, I don't know what a Narrative Grade is, either.
+8. If you didn't change the "Narrative Grade" column header in the XLS file to "Narrative Grade Comment", then on the "Map" step you need to manually map the "Narrative Grade" column to "Narrative Grade".
-9. (Optional) Cross your fingers and, if the urge takes you, pray this works correctly.
-10. (Optional) Immediately go and manually check everything worked correctly.
-No, I don't trust it yet either.
-11. Repeat from step 2 for every single section, one at a time.
-Yes, it un-sorts the table every time you upload.
-Yes, for all 8-12 of them.
-12. Enjoy this shiny new tool!
+9. Repeat from step 2 for each section.

 ## Modifying Posted Grades